Borg-Warner Trophy: Baby Borg

-In 2003, 3-time champion Bobby Unser was awarded the newer Champion Drivers Trophy in a surprise event for the 2002 race winner Hélio Castroneves' celebration.
-Since 2013, starting with Parnelli Jones (the 1963 winner), the Speedway began a tradition of presenting living winners the newer Champion Drivers Trophy on the 50th anniversary of their wins had they not been awarded a Baby Borg.
+In 2003, 3-time champion Bobby Unser was awarded the newer Champion Driver's Trophy in a surprise event for the 2002 race winner Hélio Castroneves's celebration.
+Since 2013, starting with Parnelli Jones (the 1963 winner), the Speedway began a tradition of presenting living winners the newer Champion Driver's Trophy on the 50th anniversary of their wins had they not been awarded a Baby Borg.
 Jones, Mario Andretti (2019), and Al Unser Sr. (2020) have each been awarded with such on the 50th anniversaries of their wins.
-Since then, the procedure has been conducted on different drivers who had not been awarded a Baby Borg, regardless of years since their win.
+Since then, it has been given to different drivers who had not been awarded a Baby Borg, regardless of the number of years since their win.
 In 2021, Gordon Johncock was awarded Baby Borgs to represent his 1973 and 1982 wins at his Johncock Forestry Products business in South Branch, Michigan during a birthday party organised by BorgWarner.
 In 2022, A. J. Foyt, who has an owner's Baby Borg from 1999, was awarded a driver's Baby Borg, without the sculpted likeness, but with each side carrying one of his four wins, in 2022.
 In 2023, William Behrends was given a Baby Borg by BorgWarner in celebration of being the artist on the past 33 Indianapolis 500 winners, as traditionally the field consists of 33 cars.

 While the perpetual trophy is not given to the winner, it has, on occasion, traveled to various locations to honor the winner.
 In 2017, the trophy traveled to Japan accompanying Takuma Sato on a victory tour of his home country, and went on display in Sweden after Marcus Ericsson's win in 2022.

 Odd features have been put on the driver's likeness on the "Baby Borg" since it was introduced in 1988.
-In 2013, Parnelli Jones' trophy featured a cowboy hat on his head (prior to 1970, champions were wearing an open-face helmet on their sculptures; since the bas-relief bust of the driver was newly created by Behrends, it was done without helmet and with the cowboy hat he wore primarily during that season).
-In 2019, because of fan requests, Simon Pagenaud's Baby Borg also featured the likeness of his Jack Russell terrier Norman.
+In 2013, Parnelli Jones's trophy featured a cowboy hat on his head (prior to 1970, champions were wearing an open-face helmet on their sculptures; since the bas-relief bust of the driver was newly created by Behrends, it was done without helmet and with the cowboy hat he wore primarily during that season).
+In 2019, because of fan requests, Simon Pagenaud's Baby Borg also featured the likeness of his Jack Russell Terrier Norman.
 BorgWarner added a donation to the Humane Society of Indiana as part of the event, primarily because the dog had participated in the winner's circle photos.